A COLLECTION OF RARE ANTIQUE PAISLEY SHAWLS 1820-1875

 Since then, he has become an avid collector of Paisley shawls – from simple to high Victorian, sourced from all over the world.
 Amongst this incredible collection of over 20 magnificent shawls, which date 1820 – 1875, are kirking or marriage shawls, funeral shawls and mourning shawls, reversible shawls and the long shawl favoured and popularised by Queen Victoria.

 What is now called the Paisley motif originated as key component of the design of cashmere (Kashmir) shawls in the 17th century – over time, travel and trade brought them to Europe.
 Around 1808, the first shawls “in imitation of the Indian” started to be produced in Paisley, Scotland, beginning a seventy-year period during which the town of Paisley became the most important centre of production for these shawls.

 And – in another twist of fate – David was thrilled while doing family research to find that his great-grandfather had lived in Paisley in the very lane where the original Paisley shawl workshops stood.

-We are fortunate to be able to present this rare and outstanding collection at the Gympie Rotary Quilt & Craft Spectacular, October 30 – 31, 2021.
+We were fortunate to be able to present this rare and outstanding collection at the Gympie Rotary Quilt & Craft Spectacular, 2021.

 A BRIEF HISTORY OF THE PAISLEY SHAWL